Storidge/cio-user-docs/docker_volumes/node_addition.md

 ```

 ::: tip
 The creation of new join tokens is disabled when there are on-going node operations, e.g. cordon, uncordon or removing a node from cluster.

-Wait and re-run the join-token command when the node operation is completed.
+Wait, then re-run the join-token command when the node operation is completed.
 :::